strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

   The newly added brokers' IDs are compared with the one in the `Kafka.status.autoRebalance.modes.brokers` field.
   If they are equal, nothing to do (even if this situation should not be possible).
   If they are different, the user could have asked for another scale up right after a previous one.
-  The operator has to stop the current rebalancing, by applying the `strimzi.io/rebalance: stop` annotation on the corresponding `KafkaRebalance` custom resource, and start a new rebalancing, by applying the `strimzi.io/rebalance: refresh` annotation, with a consistent list of brokers defined by the multiple requested scales up.
+  The operator has to stop the current rebalancing and start a new one, by applying the `strimzi.io/rebalance: refresh` annotation on the corresponding `KafkaRebalance` custom resource, with a consistent list of brokers defined by the multiple requested scales up.

 During the above flow, errors can happen after the scaling up: